Memory-Agents/memory-agents/README.md

 To run the full stack, you will need to configure environment variables for the different services.
 This is done by creating a `.env` file from the provided `.env.example` in three different locations.
 For each of them, you will need to at least provide your `OPENAI_API_KEY`.

-1.  **Root Environment:** For the main services like Neo4j and Langfuse, managed by the root Docker Compose file.
+1.  **Root Environment:** For the main service Langfuse, managed by the root Docker Compose file.

     ```bash
     # In the project root directory